Advance requests: A deep dive into the issues of the Parliamentary Review

 An advance request for medical assistance in dying is, “a request for MAID, created in advance of a loss of decision-making capacity, intended to be acted upon under circumstances outlined in the request after the person has lost decisional capacity.”
 (Expert Panel Working Group on Advance Requests for MAID 2018, 35.)

-At the forefront of advocacy for this issue are Canadians who have lived experience with dementia and Alzheimer’s disease.
+At the forefront of advocacy for this issue are people across Canada who have lived experience with dementia and Alzheimer’s disease.
 Senator Pamela Wallin has been a vocal supporter of advance requests; she watched two family members die after suffering from dementia.
 She explains, “I come to this whole debate from deep personal experience.
 I would like to have this right to make an advance request for MAID and to not go through what my mother and grandmother were forced to go through.”

 DWDC’s position on advance requests

-It’s about how to ensure that people are able to put their wishes in place while they are competent and then know that an advance request can move ahead when the time is right even if they are no longer competent at that point.
+People should be able to put their wishes in place while they are competent and then know that an advance request can move ahead when the time is right even if they are no longer competent at that point.

 We believe that with clear safeguards in place, advance requests for MAID can be implemented safely and effectively.
-How we navigate advance requests will be examined through the Parliamentary Review, with input from experts who will share their recommendations and conclusions.

 Insight from an expert